bruceravel/demeter/documents/Artemis/_sources/feff/paths.txt

 :guilabel:`Scattering path` and :guilabel:`Rank` columns in the header row).

-Also, when dragging a path onto the data page, the angles out and in will be displayed in the path geometry box on the `path page <../path/index.html>`__.
+Also, when :mark:`drag,..` dragging a path onto the data page, the angles out and in will be displayed in the path geometry box on the `path page <../path/index.html>`__.

 Optionally, the angles can be displayed in the path list label by setting the :configparam:`Pathfinder,label` configuration parameter